-OSSE is exploring potential investments to re-engage disengaged and under-engaged youth in DC as well as to reduce absenteeism and disciplinary actions among 9th-grade students.
-OSSE anticipates using strategies that would engage students who missed significant in-person instruction and students who did not consistently participate in remote instruction.
-To support this work, OSSE plans to structure grants (e.g., grants for high-dose tutoring) to target LEAs and schools with the greatest need.
+The District will make investments to re-engage disengaged and under-engaged youth to reduce absenteeism and disciplinary actions among 9th-grade students.
+This will include supporting educators by providing them with professional learning and coaching opportunities, embedding high-impact tutoring (HIT) in the school day, and delivering accelerated learning to students with disabilities.
+OSSE also anticipates using additional strategies that would engage students who missed significant in-person instruction and students who did not consistently participate in remote instruction.
+To support this work, OSSE is structuring grants (e.g., grants for HIT) to target LEAs and schools with the greatest need.
 OSSE has taken this approach with prior grants, using the ratings from our accountability framework (STAR) to identify priority schools and will consider this approach as well as others to target students disproportionately impacted by COVID.

 - 2. Evidence-Based Summer Learning and Enrichment Programs: Describe how the SEA will use the funds it reserves under section 2001(f)(2) of the ARP Act (totaling not less than 1 percent of the State's total allocation of ARP ESSER funds) for evidence-based summer learning and enrichment programs, including those that begin in Summer 2021, and ensure such programs respond to students' academic, social, emotional, and mental health needs.
-The description must include: - A description of the evidence-based programs that address the academic, social, emotional, and mental health needs of students (e.g., providing intensive or high-dosage tutoring, accelerating learning) the SEA has selected, and the extent to which the SEA will evaluate the impact of those programs;
+The description must include: - iv.
+A description of the evidence-based programs that address the academic, social, emotional, and mental health needs of students (e.g., providing intensive or high-dosage tutoring, accelerating learning) the SEA has selected, and the extent to which the SEA will evaluate the impact of those programs;